The Beauty of Bronze

 Most museum installations present works of art that reflect the achievements of a particular culture, a defined period of time, or a specific theme.
 In this case, an array of disparate objects produced in a single medium has been selected to highlight a range of utilitarian forms and artistic designs produced either as multiple casts or as unique pieces.
 These sculptures showcase the universal allure of bronze for daily use, for devotional purposes, or for purely aesthetic appeal.

-Curated by T. Barton Thurber
+T. Barton Thurber